 Interest expense was \$5.4 million for the year ended December 31, 2013 compared to \$3.8 million for the same period of the prior year.
 The increase in interest expense was due primarily to higher average balances outstanding on our unsecured revolving credit facility and senior notes that we issued and sold through a private placement in an aggregate amount of \$150 million in December 2013.
-The senior notes consist of \$75 million of 3.94% Series A Senior Notes due December 11, 2023 and \$75 million of 4.04% Series B Senior Notes due December 11, 2023.
+The senior notes consist of \$75 million of 3.94% Series A Senior Notes due December 11, 2023 and \$75 million of 4.04% Series B Senior Notes due December 11, 2025.
 See Note 11 to the consolidated financial statements included in this Annual Report on Form 10-K for additional information about our senior notes.
-We anticipate interest expense to increase during 2014 as a result of the issuance of the senior notes.